mdn/interactive-examples/JS-Example-Guide.md

 A guide for people wanting to contribute interactive JavaScript examples.

+## General Guidelines

-## Naming Things
+### Variable Naming

-It probably makes sense to name things in a consistent way throughout all examples.
-Where possible the naming should ‘reflect’ the type of that object or variable.
+With regards to all aspects of the examples, we aim for consistency.
+A good starting point for this guide then, is to explain our naming conventions.

-### Numerical Suffixes
+#### Numerical Suffixes

 One way we could maintain a certain consistency is to use the type of the object with a numerical suffix.